 - September is Colic Awareness Month – But What Causes It?

 - How Doctors Are Failing Breastfeeding Mums

-Baby Acne vs Milk Rash / CMPA Rash – Does My Infant Have Cow’s Milk Protein Allergy?
+What Does CMPA/Milk Rash Look Like?
+Does My Infant Have Cow’s Milk Protein Allergy?

-CMPA and other allergies produce four sets of symptoms, and depending on the type and severity, your baby may present with a combination or all of the symptoms.
+CMPA and other allergies produce four sets of reactions, and depending on the type and severity, your baby may present with a combination or all of the symptoms.

 - Contact Dermatitis

 - Swelling of the eyes and/or lips, or possibly the whole face